Kondasamy/tamil-handwriting-recognition/README.md

 ## Building the application
 1. After checking out the source code.
 Run `npm install` to install all dependencies and building tools.
 2. Then run `npm run build`.
 You will see a dist foler created and production ready JS library in it.

+## Goals
+- [ ] Add Tamil font coordinates for each ligatures and check the correctness
+- [ ] Improve the user interface of the website (Dangling UI in Mobile)
+- [ ] Improvise the algorithm to accurately detect characters (reduce false positives as much as possible)